 My mom Antoaneta Vassileva (who is also a scholar) and I were put on Interpol’s list by the Republic of Bulgaria in an attempt to put pressure on my father, lynch us publicly, and silence us.
 This is how “brave” Bulgarian prosecutors are: they are afraid of two scholars.

 Clearly, Bulgaria’s prosecution fabricated absurd charges and issued an arrest warrant through procedural abuse (I was not even summoned properly) with the sole purpose of retaliating for my father’s application under the Magnitsky Act, humiliating me, and, possibly, giving my parents a heart attack.
 You usually issue arrest warrants for people who hide from justice and whose whereabouts are not known.
 Moreover, you issue Diffusions for highly dangerous criminals in order to catch them before committing another crime–usually for terrorism.
 I guess I was “hiding” in the very center of London and at the most important conferences attended by hundreds of accomplished scholars.
-Presenting my research is also highly “dangerous” and “suspicious” activity comparable to terrorism.
+Presenting my research is also a highly “dangerous” and “suspicious” activity comparable to terrorism.

 As the Venice Commission advised in 2016, Bulgaria’s Soviet prosecution model should be decisively taken down: “[This model] turns [the institution] into a source of corruption and blackmail and creates opportunities for its use for political aims.”
 I would add that Bulgarian prosecutors implicated in human rights violations should face consequences for their abuse of office too!